IuliaMartinaBulai/VIE_Toolbox/README.md

 growth model that describes the primary tumor growth by means of an Ordinary Differential Equation (ODE) and the evolution of the metastatic density using a transport Partial Differential Equation (PDE), [2].

-The software implements a numerical method developed in the following two very recent papers:
+The software implements a numerical method developed in the following two very recent papers: <br>
 [1] M.C.
 De Bonis, C. Laurita, V. Sagaria.
 A numerical method for linear Volterra integral equations on infinite intervals and its application to the resolution of metastatic tumor growth.
 Appl.
 Num.
 Math.
-172 (2022), 475-496.
+172 (2022), 475-496. <br>
 [2] I.M.
 Bulai, M.C.
 De Bonis, C. Laurita, V. Sagaria.
 Modeling metastatic tumor evolution, numerical resolution and growth prediction. submitted 2022.